Increased Mortality in Elderly Patients with Dementia-Related Psychosis:

 Leukopenia, Neutropenia, and Agranulocytosis:

-In clinical trial and postmarketing experience, events of leukopenia/neutropenia have been reported temporally related to antipsychotic agents, including SAPHRIS.
-Agranulocytosis (including fatal cases) has been reported with other agents in the class.
+In clinical trial and/or postmarketing experience, events of leukopenia and neutropenia have been reported temporally related to antipsychotic agents, including INVEGA TRINZA.
+Agranulocytosis has also been reported.

-Possible risk factors for leukopenia/neutropenia include pre-existing low white blood cell count (WBC) and history of drug induced leukopenia/neutropenia.
-Patients with a pre-existing low WBC or a history of drug induced leukopenia/neutropenia should have their complete blood count (CBC) monitored frequently during the first few months of therapy and SAPHRIS should be discontinued at the first sign of decline in WBC in the absence of other causative factors.
+Possible risk factors for leukopenia/neutropenia include pre-existing low white blood cell count (WBC)/absolute neutrophil count (ANC) and history of drug-induced leukopenia/neutropenia.
+In patients with a history of a clinically significant low WBC/ANC or a drug-induced leukopenia/neutropenia, perform a complete blood count (CBC) frequently during the first few months of therapy.
+In such patients, consider discontinuation of INVEGA TRINZA at the first sign of a clinically significant decline in WBC in the absence of other causative factors.

-Patients with neutropenia should be carefully monitored for fever or other symptoms or signs of infection and treated promptly if such symptoms or signs occur.
-Patients with severe neutropenia (absolute neutrophil count <1000/mm3
+Monitor patients with clinically significant neutropenia for fever or other symptoms or signs of infection and treated promptly if such symptoms or signs occur.
+Discontinue INVEGA TRINZA in patients with severe neutropenia (absolute neutrophil count <1000/mm3

 Like other drugs that antagonize dopamine D2

-receptors, SAPHRIS can elevate prolactin levels, and the elevation can persist during chronic administration.
-Hyperprolactinemia may suppress hypothalamic GnRH, resulting in reduced pituitary gonadotropin secretion.
+Hyperprolactinemia, regardless of etiology, may suppress hypothalamic GnRH, resulting in reduced pituitary gonadotrophin secretion.
 This, in turn, may inhibit reproductive function by impairing gonadal steroidogenesis in both female and male patients.
 Galactorrhea, amenorrhea, gynecomastia, and impotence have been reported in patients receiving prolactin-elevating compounds.
 Long-standing hyperprolactinemia when associated with hypogonadism may lead to decreased bone density in both female and male subjects.
-In SAPHRIS clinical trials, the incidences of adverse events related to abnormal prolactin levels were 0.4% versus 0% for placebo (see Clinical Studies Experience under Adverse Reactions).

-, a factor of potential importance if the prescription of these drugs is considered in a patient with previously-detected breast cancer.
+, a factor of potential importance if the prescription of these drugs is considered in a patient with previously detected breast cancer.
+An increase in the incidence of pituitary gland, mammary gland, and pancreatic islet cell neoplasia (mammary adenocarcinomas, pituitary and pancreatic adenomas) was observed in the risperidone carcinogenicity studies conducted in mice and rats (see Pharmacology: Toxicology: Nonclinical Toxicology: Carcinogenesis, Mutagenesis, Impairment of Fertility under Actions).
 Neither clinical studies nor epidemiologic studies conducted to date have shown an association between chronic administration of this class of drugs and tumorigenesis in humans, but the available evidence is too limited to be conclusive.

 Potential for Cognitive and Motor Impairment:

-Patients should be cautioned about performing activities requiring mental alertness, such as operating hazardous machinery or operating a motor vehicle, until they are reasonably certain that SAPHRIS therapy does not affect them adversely.
+Somnolence, sedation, and dizziness were reported as adverse reactions in subjects treated with INVEGA TRINZA (see Clinical Trials Experience under Adverse Reactions).
+Antipsychotics, including INVEGA TRINZA, have the potential to impair judgment, thinking, or motor skills.
+Patients should be cautioned about performing activities requiring mental alertness, such as operating hazardous machinery or operating a motor vehicle, until they are reasonably certain that paliperidone therapy does not adversely affect them.

 Disruption of the body's ability to reduce core body temperature has been attributed to antipsychotic agents.
-In the short-term placebo-controlled trials for both schizophrenia and acute bipolar disorder, the incidence of adverse reactions suggestive of body temperature increases was low (≤1%) and comparable to placebo.
-During pre-marketing clinical trials with SAPHRIS, including long-term trials without comparison to placebo, the incidence of adverse reactions suggestive of body temperature increases (pyrexia and feeling hot) was ≤1%.
-Appropriate care is advised when prescribing SAPHRIS for patients who will be experiencing conditions that may contribute to an elevation in core body temperature, e.g., exercising strenuously, exposure to extreme heat, receiving concomitant medication with anticholinergic activity, or being subject to dehydration.
+Appropriate care is advised when prescribing INVEGA TRINZA to patients who will be experiencing conditions which may contribute to an elevation in core body temperature, e.g., exercising strenuously, exposure to extreme heat, receiving concomitant medication with anticholinergic activity, or being subject to dehydration.

 Drug Abuse and Dependence:

-Controlled Substance: SAPHRIS is not a controlled substance.
+Controlled Substance: INVEGA TRINZA (paliperidone) is not a controlled substance.

 Use in Children: